Benefits

 The AFDRS uses the latest scientific understanding about weather, fuel and how fire behaves in different types of vegetation to improve the reliability of fire danger forecasts.
 This strengthens the ability of those working in emergency services to be better prepared, make improved decisions and provide better advice to the community.

-The new fire danger rating system is designed to be continuously updatable so that the system can take advantage of improving science, data, and information into the future.
+The AFDRS is designed to be continuously updatable so that the system can take advantage of improving science, data, and information into the future.

 Because the AFDRS makes better fire danger predictions; government, the community and industry can have greater confidence in the information and advice provided.